 We will now review some supplements and medications that can increase GABA activity, thereby helping alcoholics to avoid the painful and horrific experience of low GABA and surging glutamate.

-GABA And Alcohol – 6 Ways To Increase GABA Without Alcohol
+6 Ways To Stimulate GABA Receptors Without Alcohol

 GABA does exist in supplement form, but there is no evidence that it crosses the blood-brain barrier in order to stimulate GABA receptors.
 Personally, I have never experienced any effect – positive or negative – from taking GABA supplements.
 I do have friends who swear by them, and there is some speculation that increasing GABA levels in the gut may have a positive effect on mood – even if it does not enter the brain.